umr4nlp/umr-guidelines/guidelines.md

 to a discrete "non-verbal clause" function, listed in the table below.
 When there is no overt predicate-word, as in [\[3-1-3-5 (1)\]](#3-1-3-5 (1)), we assume that annotators will be able to recognize the type of non-verbal clause function they are dealing with.
-They should use such an abstract predicate concept as predicative core of the graph, and use the appropriate numbered argument roles (:ARG0 and :ARG1 or :ARG1 and ARG2, depending on whether the predicate is inherited from AMR or not) as specified in the table (see also [Part 3-2-1-1-1](#part-3-2-1-1-1-nonverbal-clauses) for more in-depth treatment of the argument structure annotation with these predicates).
+They should use such an abstract predicate concept as predicative core of the graph, and use the appropriate numbered argument roles as specified in the table (see also [Part 3-2-1-1-1](#part-3-2-1-1-1-nonverbal-clauses) for more in-depth treatment of the argument structure annotation with these predicates).

 In constructions with predicativized arguments, such as